zbalkan/osq-ext-bin/README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Where 'plugins' is an array of different type of log parsers.
+Where **plugins** is an array of different type of log parsers.
 Currently only
-'text' logs are supported and therefore we call the log parser as 'tail' because
+text logs are supported and therefore we call the log parser as 'tail' because
-it kind of mimics the unix 'tail' functionality.
+it kind of mimics the unix **tail** functionality.
 This name can not be changed
 when monitoring text based log files.
-The 'logger_watch_files' is an array of
+The **logger_watch_files** is an array of
 full file paths that need to be monitored, with an optional array of regex
 patterns to be matched against each log entry.
 If no pattern is provided, all
 the log entries are captured in the win_logger_events table, or else only those
 entries that matched the particular pattern.

-In the 'test-tools' folder, a batch file is provided that writes arbitrary data
+In the [test-tools](https://github.com/polylogyx/osq-ext-bin/tree/master/test-tools) folder, a batch file is provided that writes arbitrary data
 to files at location c:\temp\tail.txt & c:\temp\tail2.txt.
 When the batch file is invoked with osquery
 and PolyLogyx Extension running in the background, the changes to the files can
 be retrieved via the queries to win_logger_events as follows: